LevGordon/LevGordon/README.md

-- 👋 Hi, I’m @LevGordon
+- Hi, I’m @LevGordon

-- 👀 I’m interested in Coding and Writing Music
-- 🌱 I’m currently learning Online Web Development
+- I’m currently enrolled in an Online Web Development course led by Thinkful.
+In September, I will be a job-ready full stack web dev.
-- 💞️ I’m looking to collaborate on Various Web Development Projects
+- I’m always open to collaborating on Various Web Development Projects

 <!---
 LevGordon/LevGordon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.